kyle-stanhouse/RTABMapping/README.md

 Option 1: Send 2D Navigation Goal\
 Your first option would be sending a 2D Nav Goal from RViz.\
 The move_base will try to navigate your robot based on the localization.\
-Based on the new observation and the odometry, the robot to further perform the localization.\
+Based on the new observation and the odometry, the robot to further perform the localization.

 Click the 2D Nav Goal button in the toolbar, then click and drag on the map to send the goal to the robot.\ It will start moving and localize itself in the process.\
-If you would like to give amcl node a nudge, you could give the robot an initial position estimate on the map using 2D Pose Estimate.\
+If you would like to give amcl node a nudge, you could give the robot an initial position estimate on the map using 2D Pose Estimate.

+Note: You will notice that currently my simulation does not execute Nav 2D commands well, and therefore it is better to use the tele-op option.\
+I have submitted the project without this feaure completely working due to the fact that it is not included in the project rubric.

 Option 2: Use teleop Node
-You could also use teleop node to control your robot and observe it localize itself in the environment,\
-if you have set it up in the Optional: Teleop Package part.\
+You could also use teleop node to control your robot and observe it localize itself in the environment if you have set up the optional tele-op pkg.\
 Open another terminal and launch the teleop script: '$rosrun teleop_twist_keyboard teleop_twist_keyboard.py`\

-You could control your robot by keyboard commands now.\
+You should be able to control your robot using keyboard commands.
+Follow the instruction in the terminal for which keys to use